Uniswap/examples/v3-sdk/range-order/README.md

-# Minting a Position
+# Creating a Range Order

 ## Overview

-This is an example of minting a position in a liquidity pool that includes running against mainnet, locally, and using a wallet connection.
+This is an example of minting a range-order position in a liquidity pool on a local fork of mainnet.

-The core functionality of this example can be found in [`mintPosition`](./src/libs/positions.ts#L27).
+The core functionality of this example can be found in [`range-order`](./src/libs/range-order.ts).

 ## Configuration

-This application can be configured to interact with:

-1. A locally deployed mainnet fork
+This application can be configured to interact with a locally deployed mainnet fork.
-2. The mainnet
-3. An in-browser wallet (mainnet or configured locally)

-To configure between these, set the `Environment` to the correct environment in the [example configuration](./src/config.ts) file.

-The configuration includes control of the environment as well as inputs to the example's functionality.
+The [configuration](./src/config.ts) includes control of the environment as well as inputs to the example's functionality.
 The rest of the code should need no modification to function.

 ## Setup